Carter leads No. 24 Providence past No. 18 Creighton in 2 OT - WHIZ News

 END OF FIRST OT

-Providence opened an 82-78 lead after Hopkins made a 3-pointer, but Creighton came back to tie it 84-all after Baylor Scheierman made two free throws with 48.4 seconds left.
+Providence opened an 82-78 lead after Hopkins made a 3-pointer, but Creighton tied it 84-all after Baylor Scheierman hit two free throws with 48.4 seconds left.

 A sloppy possession resulted in PC committing a shot clock violation with 9.5 seconds to go.
 Creighton turned to Nembhard on the ensuing possession but Carter came up huge once again when he blocked Nembhard’s shot down low to extend the game another five minutes.